Cyberw1ng/Live-Base64-Encoder-Decoder/README.md

 ## Description

 The Live Base64 Encoder/Decoder is a simple GUI application built using Python and Tkinter.
-This application allows users to encode and decode text using Base64 encoding in real-time.
-The application also features a "Privacy Encode" function to quickly encode input text.
+This application allows users to encode and decode text using Base64 encoding in real time.
+The application also features a "Privacy Encode" function to encode input text quickly.

 ## Features

-- **Live Encoding and Decoding**: The application updates the output text in real-time as the user types in the input text box.
+- **Live Encoding and Decoding**: The application updates the output text in real time as the user types in the input text box.
 - **Mode Selection**: Users can switch between encoding and decoding modes using radio buttons.
 - **Privacy Encode**: A button to encode the current input text and replace it in the input text box.